Cassandra Marcussen

 Music

 Outside of theoretical computer science and mathematics, one of my passions is music.
 I am a classical cellist, and I also play the piano and sing.
-I am currently learning the Bach Cello Suite No. 4, Variations on a Rococo Theme by Tchaikovsky, and the Chopin Cello Sonata in G minor, Op.
-65.
+I am currently learning the Bach Cello Suite No. 6 and Rachmaninoff's Sonata in G minor for Cello and Piano, Op.
+19.